Professor Rosenthal's Regrading Policy

 If, after reading this entire page, you are convinced that your assignment has a genuine grading error, then you should proceed as follows.

-For in-person submissions returned to the students:
+For in-person submissions returned to the students in hardcopy:

 1. Write or type a complete explanation of your concern (together with your full name, student number, e-mail address, and telephone number) on a separate piece of paper (not anywhere on your the actual assignment!).